allbridge-io/allbridge-core-js-sdk/documentation/core-sdk-api.md

 ## Refresh pool information
 _Method_: refreshPoolInfo

 Forces refresh of cached information about the state of liquidity pools.
-Outdated cache leads to calculated amounts to be less accurate.
+Outdated cache leads to calculated amounts being less accurate.
 The cache is invalidated at regular intervals, but it can be forced to be refreshed by calling this method.

 _Example_: